camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

+# *To Be Deprecated: The core API documentation is now included as part of the OpenAPI spec*

 # Overview

 <span class="colour" style="color:rgb(0, 0, 0)">The Quality-On-Demand (QoD) API provides programmable interface for developers and other users (capabilities consumers) to request stable latency or throughput managed by Telco networks without the necessity to have an in-depth knowledge of the 4G/5G system or the overall complexity of the Telecom Systems [[1]](#1).</span>